-Before you set forth and Print your Free Printable Body Measurement Chart for Sewing below, there are a few things you need to know before you get started.
+Before you set forth and print your printable body measurement chart for sewing below, there are a few things you need to know before you get started.

 Use a cloth tape measure and measure yourself on your bare skin, not over clothes (except for your inseam) making sure that when you circle your chest, waist, or hips that the tape is level and not too tight or too loose for an accurate measurement.

-Is There a Best time to Take Measurements?
+Is There a Best time to Take Body Measurements?

 When taking body measurements, it is a good rule of thumb to adhere to the following:

-- Not a good idea to measure directly after a large meal
+- It is not a good idea to measure directly after a large meal

 - Avoid taking measurements when you are feeling bloated